fabiodan/breadcrumb/README.md

     // {Array} List of subsections names.
 Defaults to [].
     subsections: ["sub1", "sub2"],

+    // {Boolean} Create links to section and subsections.
+Defaults to true.
+    createLinks: true,

     // {String} File name.
 Defaults to "".
     fileName: "index.html",